Welltory/measure-stress-hrv-android/README.md

   <img src="/screens/Frame.jpg?raw=true" alt="Welltory flow">
 </p>

 This demo app is intended for people who want to integrate with Welltory app to collect stress, energy and other HRV data about their users.
-Demo app shows how your app can work with Welltory app.
-This integration is free and it’s created to help you add value for your users who use Welltory.
+The Demo app demonstrates how your app can work with Welltory.
+This integration is free and it’s created to help you add value for your users who already use Welltory.
 [Read more here](#install)

-To become integration partner - [apply here](https://welltory.typeform.com/to/epJ3PR)
+To become an integration partner - [apply here](https://welltory.typeform.com/to/epJ3PR)

 Welltory is an app that measures people’s HRV with just a smartphone camera to calculate their stress and energy levels.
-You can send out users to our app and get them back with measurement results.
+You can redirect users to our app and direct them back to your app with measurement results.
 Welltory integration will allow you to collect data of the following parameters:

-* Stress (Welltory's proprietary algorithm, trained on millions of measurements)
+* Stress (Welltory's proprietary algorithm trained on millions of measurements)
-* Energy (Welltory's proprietary algorithm, trained on millions of measurements)
+* Energy (Welltory's proprietary algorithm trained on millions of measurements)
-* Productivity index (Welltory's proprietary algorithm, trained on millions of measurements)
+* Productivity index (Welltory's proprietary algorithm trained on millions of measurements)
 * RMSSD index
 * SDNN index
 * Total power

-We made this demo to show you:
+This demo is to demonstrate:
-* how the user will be navigated to the App Store,
+* how the user is navigated from your app to the App Store,
-* the process of taking a measurement,
+* how the measurement is taken,
-* a request for sharing,
+* a request asking the user to share the results of the measurement with your app,
-* the return to the application,
+* the return to your application,
-* an example of the presentation of the results, and also the source code of the integration.
+* a sample of results presentation, and also the source code of the integration.

 Continue reading for installation.